Avoiding parking fines

 Some parking signs can be up to 75 metres apart and you may not always be able to see the sign from where your car is parked.
 If you can't see a parking sign, don't assume that the area has unrestricted parking.
 As the driver, it is your responsibility to locate the sign along the road, and carefully read and obey it.
 In some cases, this involves walking closer to the sign to read it.
 Please be aware that the parking sign may also be behind your vehicle.

-You still need to check the parking restrictions that apply to an area even if you're familiar with the restrictions (for example, if you live in the area or park there regularly).
+You still need to check the parking restrictions for areas you're familiar with.
+For example, if you live in the area or park there regularly.
 Parking signs can change without any notice.

 Leave extra time for appointments and meetings